colaberry/trust-before-intelligence-book/manuscript/16_glossary.md

 - **ABAC:** Attribute-Based Access Control — A dynamic authorization model that evaluates access based on attributes (user, resource, environment, action) rather than static role assignments.
 Enables context-aware permissions such as "access allowed during business hours from corporate network."

+- **AI:** Artificial Intelligence — The simulation of human intelligence processes by computer systems, including learning, reasoning, and self-correction.

 - **API:** Application Programming Interface — A set of protocols and tools that allow different software applications to communicate with each other.

 - **BI:** Business Intelligence — Technologies, practices, and strategies for collecting, integrating, analyzing, and presenting business data to support better decision-making.